-Worked in the studio of Brynjulf Bergslien (1830–90) and followed a course given by Mathias Skeibrok (1851–96) at the Royal School of Design.
-Made his debut at the Annual Autumn Exhibition with Hagar and Ishmael.
+Worked in the studio of Brynjulf Bergslien (1830–90) and followed courses by Mathias Skeibrok (1851–96) at the Royal School of Drawing.
+Made his debut at the Annual Autumn Exhibition with Hagar and Ismael.

 First study trip, to Copenhagen, which lasted for almost a year.
-Was given a place to work in the studio of Vilhelm Bissen (1836–1913), and also received some guidance from the older sculptor.
+Was given a place to work in the studio of Vilhelm Bissen (1836–1913).
 Viewed contemporary French sculpture at Glyptoteket, and modelled his first major work, Accursed.
-Exhibited Accursed at the Annual Autumn Exhibition, where Auguste Rodin’s Head of Saint John the Baptist also was on display.
 First trip to Paris (January–June) where he visited Rodin’s studio.

 «He is young.
 Let us pay attention to him, and let us not make his talent unjust.
 He has ventured more than anyone before him.» — Jens Thiis, 1894